azure-octo/dapr-apim-demo/README.md

 export APIM_SERVICE_NAME="dapr-apim-demo"
 ```

-In addition to the above name, export also the Azure [Subscription ID](https://docs.bitnami.com/azure/faq/administration/find-subscription-id/) and [Resource Group](https://docs.bitnami.com/azure/faq/administration/find-deployment-resourcegroup-id/) where you would like to create these APIM service.
+In addition to the above name, export also the Azure [Subscription ID](https://docs.bitnami.com/azure/faq/administration/find-subscription-id/) and [Resource Group](https://docs.bitnami.com/azure/faq/administration/find-deployment-resourcegroup-id/) where you would like to create this APIM service.

 ```shell
 export AZ_SUBSCRIPTION_ID="your-subscription-id"